AlanZhangUCSC/lab_notebook/README.md

 - [ ] Implement homopolymer compressed syncmers (low priority)

 - [ ] Implement sorted and merged syncmer/kminmer index if possible (low priority)

+### panMAMA

+#### Optimize panMAMA runtime

+I'm going to graph the distribution of the types of kminmer changes.
+Specifically, the number of kminmer changes for a read and the type of kminmer changes (Whether the change had added a kminmer to the chain, removed a kminmer from the chain, or didn't change the chain).
+See [panmama/run_time_optimization/](panmama/run_time_optimization/) for details.